how microsampling improves clinical research

 After study participants collect their samples using one of the Mitra devices, they simply keep it inside its protective plastic case, repackage it in the included sealable pouch, and pop that inside a provided mailing envelope.
 They drop that in the nearest mailbox to send the microsample back to the laboratory via standard mail services.

 Microsampling Makes Clinical Research Easier

 Remote microsampling can provide enormous utility to researchers conducting clinical trials.
-This advanced yet simple sample collection method (especially when combined with remote telehealth communication options like email, telephone calls, and video chats) streamlines the traditional clinical research process and makes participation far easier for volunteers.
+This advanced yet simple sample collection method (especially when combined with remote telehealth communications via email, telephone calls, and video chats) streamlines the traditional clinical research process and makes participation far easier for volunteers.

-Pharmaceutical companies can use it to run more effective clinical trials with greater efficiency and at a lower cost.
+Pharmaceutical companies can use this approach to run more effective clinical trials with greater efficiency and at a lower cost.
 Microsampling produces measurable and invaluable improvements in every aspect of the clinical research process.

 Let us know what you think